ARSP ETHICS STATEMENT

 We recognize that as researchers, we carry biases and privileges, including the power to shape how a community is portrayed.
 These issues may become especially prominent in certain communities - such as those that do not speak our language, those of different socioeconomic status, and those whose beliefs differ from - or even clash with - our own.

-In each situation, we do our best to acknowledge and ameliorate these factors.
-For instance, when we don’t understand the language spoken by community members, we collaborate with someone who does, who can help us communicate more clearly with those around us.
-When we encounter groups whose ideologies may seem foreign or offensive to us, we try to set our own beliefs aside; we strive to listen to community members, rather than judge or challenge them.
-In all communities, we also aim to heed cultural norms and expectations, rather than abiding by our own.
+In each situation, we did our best to acknowledge and ameliorate these factors.
+For instance, when we didn’t understand the language spoken by community members, we collaborated with someone who did, who helped us communicate more clearly with those around us.
+When we encountered groups whose ideologies seemed foreign or offensive to us, we strove to listen to community members, rather than judge or challenge them.
+In all communities, we aimed to heed cultural norms and expectations, rather than abiding by our own.

-If at any point in our relationship with a community the members wish to end the collaboration or decline further participation, we will honor those wishes.
+If at any point in our relationship with a community the members wished to end the collaboration or decline further participation, we honored those requests.

 Privacy and consent

-The American Religious Sounds Project operates with the approval of the Institutional Review Boards (IRBs) of both Ohio State and Michigan State Universities.
-Our process for obtaining permission to record and use audio materials varies by community and situation.
+The American Religious Sounds Project operated with the approval of the Institutional Review Boards (IRBs) of both Ohio State and Michigan State Universities.
+Our process for obtaining permission to record and use audio materials varied by community and situation.

-In small communal settings, we directly ask people for permission to record, also informing them about the scope of our project and potential uses of our recorded material.
-In larger communal settings, we ask a community leader to provide a similar introduction to all those present.
-In public settings, such as protests or fairs, where it is often impractical to obtain everyone’s permission, we endeavor to make our presence known.
-We do not record stealthily, and we carry our recorders openly.
-We try to avoid recording individual conversations or identifiable voices without first obtaining permission.
+In small communal settings, we directly asked people for permission to record, also informing them about the scope of our project and potential uses of our recorded material.
+In larger communal settings, we asked a community leader to provide a similar introduction to all those present.
+In public settings, such as protests or fairs, where it was often impractical to obtain everyone’s permission, we endeavored to make our presence known.
+We did not record stealthily, and we carried our recorders openly.
+We tried to avoid recording individual conversations or identifiable voices without first obtaining permission.

-All of our researchers hand out printed documents to explain our project and allow community members to make an informed choice about whether or not they would like to participate.
-Whenever possible, we distribute informational postcards about the project, which includes our contact information for questions and concerns.
+All of our researchers handed out printed documents to explain our project and allowed community members to make informed choices about whether or not they wanted to participate.
+Whenever possible, we distributed informational postcards about the project, which included our contact information for questions and concerns.

 Audio copyright and usage

 Sermons, music, performances, and many other varieties of religious sound often constitute intellectual and creative property.
-Therefore, we make every effort to secure any needed rights to make use of the materials that we record.
-The ARSP uses recordings only in a non-commercial manner.
-The core purposes of our project are educational, and we do not sell or otherwise profit from the recordings and edited clips/collages that we produce.
+Therefore, we made every effort to secure any needed rights to make use of the materials that we recorded.
+The ARSP used recordings only in a non-commercial manner.
+The core purposes of our project were educational, and we did not sell or otherwise profit from any of the recordings and edited clips/collages that we produced.
 Likewise, visitors to our site are not permitted to download or distribute our materials without express written permission.
 Participants may contact us at any time with concerns, and if necessary, we can remove or adjust the material in question.